NSACloud/RE-Chain-Editor/README.md

  ## Change Log
 ### V3 - 4/13/2023

+If you are updating to V3, uncheck RE Chain Editor in the addons menu and restart Blender before installing the new version.

 * Added support for Resident Evil 4.
 * Moved exporting of all chain versions to a single export menu.
 Choose which game to export for in the top right when exporting.